REV23Docs/rev23-desktop-docs/docs/inventory/inventory-items.md

 **Commission Amount:** The overridden commission amount.
 This property is only visible if the Commission Type is set to Fixed.

+### Stock

+**Stock Keeping Unit:** Your studio's internal SKU for this item if applicable.

+**On Hand:** How many of this item you currently have in inventory.

+**Reorder Point:** The value at which when the on hand count is less than or equal to this value, you would like to reorder more.

+**Reorder Units:** How many units you generally reorder.

+**Units On Order:** How many units of this item you currently have on order.

+**Quantity In Order:** This calculated value displays what will go back into your inventory with the specified reorder units.
+It is calculated as Quantity Per Unit * Reorder Units as a visual reference for you to see if your quantity per unit, as well as reorder units values are correctly configured.

+**Use Automatic Ordering:** If checked, when the on hand value is less than or equal to the reorder point, the Units On Order will automatically update itself to be the Reorder Units value.
+REV23 Desktop assumes you'll have ordered the item, and will add it to your items to be received.

+**Use Reorder Notification:** If checked, a task will be created for anyone in the built-in Inventory Manager role when the on hand value is less than or equal to the reorder point to notify them they should reorder more.

+### Points

 **Override Points:** If checked, you can specify a different point structure than provided in your studio's default points.
 This is useful if you want to structure retail points separately from service points, or want to run limited promotions, such as all gold jewelry earns double points.

 **Points Type:** The method for calculating points.